HunorMarton/svg-tutorial/src/content/svg/forest.md

 title: How to Draw a Forest with SVG
 component: Forest
 description: In this example we draw a Forest with SVG and learn how to reuse and transform image elements.
-next:
-  title: How to Use Gradients with SVG
-  link: gradient
 ---

 Rotation is not the only way we can generate images from simple shapes.
 In this example, we define a tree shape and then place it at various positions in different sizes to draw a forest.